-LifeSpan’s Guardianship program was the first of its kind in Butler County when it started in 1996; it has also expanded into Warren County and in both communities this program brings stability, safety and companionship to hundreds of area residents.
+LifeSpan’s Guardianship program was the first of its kind in Butler County when it started in 1996; it has also expanded into Warren and Hamilton counties in all communities, this program brings stability, safety, and companionship to hundreds of area residents.

 Court-appointed Guardians can have a dramatic impact on the quality of life of our community’s most vulnerable residents—elderly, mentally ill and developmentally disabled people who have no family member able or willing to look out for them.